From

 comes home -- Read about how DNA has

-identified the unknown solder as Michael Joseph Blassie
+solder as Michael Joseph Blassie!

 Check The History Channel's link about Memorial Day